Homework has many positive effects on students’ learning:

 - Comment or act on written feedback they have been given

 All students’ responses are valued and homework is marked in line with the school Assessment Policy.
 Some shorter tasks may receive only a tick to show that the teacher has read the work.
 Longer tasks will receive more detailed feedback highlighting successes (WWW denotes What Went Well) and how to improve (EBI denotes Even Better If).
 Students are then challenged to record how they will make improvements to their work and meet the personalised target set (NTI denotes Next Time I’ll).

 If your daughter does not understand a homework task she should in the first instance, find the subject teacher and ask for further guidance.
 Teachers at Carshalton High School For Girls willingly give up their time to support students in this way.
 It is the student’s responsibility to find the teacher in good time before the deadline to ensure that the task can be completed.

 What happens if homework is not done?

 Homework is compulsory and all students are expected to complete tasks to a good standard and meet deadlines.
 If homework is not completed on time, on occasions a short extension may be granted at the teacher’s discretion.
 Detentions are set if homework is not completed.
-Parents will receive at least 24 hours notice of an after school detention set for a lack of homework.
 Students who consistently fail to complete homework can be placed on Homework Report